 Europe has voted and chosen Porto as the Best European Destination 2017.
 For the third time, Porto had the honor of being distinguished as the Best European Destination, the city has previously won this prestigious title in 2012 and 2014.
 If you don’t know the city, this is the perfect time to discover Porto and to get mesmerized by the city and its people.

 Built along the hillsides of the Douro river, the Porto city is an outstanding urban landscape with over 2,000 years of history.
 An ancient yet modern city that breaths culture and tradition combined with creativity and contemporaneity; and the architecture is the perfect example of that!

-The historic center of the city was considered World Heritage Site by UNESCO in 1996.
+The historic center of the city was considered a World Heritage Site by UNESCO in 1996.
 From Juri’s point of view, “the site is of outstanding universal value as the urban fabric and its many historic buildings bear remarkable testimony to the development over the past thousand years of a European city that looks outward to the west for its cultural and commercial links.”

 One of the historical buildings of the city is the Clérigos Tower, designed by the Italian architect Nicolau Nasoni, with 76 meters, where visitors have to climb a spiral staircase with 240 steps to enjoy a breathtaking view over the whole city.
 The gorgeous monument includes a completely restored church, with beautiful gilded carvings, among other religious relics, and two museums.

 São Bento Train Station is another main attraction where you can contemplate more than 2,000 hand-painted tiles, reflecting one of the most Portuguese traditional arts.